-Cleveland is Ohio’s second largest city, sited in the northeastern region of the state on the shores of Lake Erie and near the mouth of the Cuyahoga River.
-Like many cities with access to the Great Lakes, railways, canals, and major rivers, Cleveland has been a major regional economic and manufacturing center from the 1860s to the present day.
-Throughout its history, asbestos exposure has affected thousands of people through consumer products, in buildings raised before the 1980s, and in steel plants, oil facilities, and other job sites.
-This has had serious health consequences for area residents, many of whom have been diagnosed with asbestosis, lung cancer, and malignant mesothelioma.
+Cleveland is Ohio’s second largest city, situated in the northeastern region of the state on the shores of Lake Erie, and near the mouth of the Cuyahoga River.
+Like many cities with access to the Great Lakes, railways, canals, and major rivers, Cleveland has been a major regional economic and manufacturing center from the 1860s to present.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.